thomanil/sentry-on-capacitor-patched-xhr-crash-reproduce/README.md

 Currently running on @sentry/browser 8.33.1, which results in a crash when you start the app.

-Downgrading to 7.119.2 makes it work.
+Downgrading to 7.119.2 makes the crash go away.